MicrosoftDocs/PowerShell-Docs/reference/6/Microsoft.PowerShell.Core/About/about_Execution_Policies.md

-parameter of the `Get-Item` cmdlet to detect files that are blocked because they were downloaded from the Internet, and you can use the `Unblock-File` cmdlet to unblock the scripts so that you can run them in Windows PowerShell.
+parameter of the `Get-Item` cmdlet to detect files that are blocked because they were downloaded from the Internet, and you can use the `Unblock-File` cmdlet to unblock the scripts so that you can run them in PowerShell.

 For more information, see [about_Signing](about_Signing.md), [Get-Item](../../Microsoft.PowerShell.Management/Get-Item.md), and